Meghana-achar/KodJobsMeghana/README.md

-This is a job search application that consist of register , login and main page , the data of the registered user is stored using node and express JS and the in main page , the data is fetched from the jooble website with the help of a api key.The main page consist of the all the job listings and clicking on apply button to apply.
+# Job Search Application

+This is a job search application that consists of Register, Login, and Main Page.

+- The registered user data is stored using **Node.js** and **Express.js**.
+- On the Main Page, job listings are fetched from the **Jooble API** using an API key.
+- Users can browse all job listings and apply by clicking the **"Apply"** button.

-Steps to run the Application :
+## Steps to Run the Application

-Activate the backend server : node server.js
+1. Activate the backend server:

+   node server.js
-In another terminal : npm start
+2. In another terminal, start the frontend : npm start